UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 This is less than the natural mortality rate for WA Dhufish of 0.10, suggesting that this population is not subject to overfishing

+## End RStudio

+### IMPORTANT

+Firstly remember to save your .R script in your workspace folder and it will be ready waiting for you next time you start ecocloud.

+Once you have finished using RStudio on ecocloud for the day, please Termiate your session.
+To do this go back to the dashboard using this link <https://app.ecocloud.org.au/> and click on the Terminate button.

 ## Some words of caution

 Both data sets we used were simulated and in principle have the same